In this tutorial, you will access

 Get Started with the Terminal

-In the earliest days of computing, the computer itself which processed data or performed operations was separate from the tool that gave it instructions to do the processing.
+In the early days of computing, the computer that processed data or performed operations was separate from the tool that gave it the instructions to do the processing.
 There was:

 - Terminal: which was used to send commands to the computer and